ramses-sas/ramses-sefa-SAS/managed-system/README.md

 Useful for testing all on the same machine.
 1. Clone this GitHub repository
 2. Navigate to the project root directory
-3. Run `bash dockerRunAll.sh -e`.
+3. Run `bash dockerRunAll.sh`.
 This will create and run a container for each microservice.
 4. The Web App can be reached at `localhost:58080`.
 5. The API Gateway (i.e., the REST API exposed by all the services) can be reached at `localhost:58081`.